uzairahmed4/Appointment-Booking-Service/README.md

 # Appointment-Booking-Service

 ## Project Description
-This repository hosts a robust web-based appointment booking application developed in Java using Spring Boot.
-The application facilitates seamless scheduling of appointments between students and career advisors at a university.
-Students can book appointments tailored to their degree programme, manage bookings, and cancel when necessary.
-Career advisors have tools to oversee their schedules, manage availability, and interact effectively with student appointments.
-Built on RESTful principles, the application ensures efficient and secure communication between clients and the server.
+This project is a web-based appointment booking application designed for university students to easily schedule appointments with career advisors.
+Implemented as a RESTful web service using Java and Spring Boot, the application allows clients to efficiently manage their appointments by providing features for booking, viewing details, and cancelling appointments.
+Career advisors can use the application to manage their availability and monitor scheduled appointments, ensuring a seamless user experience.
+Built with robustness and scalability in mind, the application fosters secure and efficient interactions between users and the server.

 ## Features
 ### Students can: